BARNABIT4/SandwichBot/README.md

   Displays information about the tagged user

 These are modules that edit a message to add the effect of animated emotes.
 You probably should update the emoji's name/id if you're not in my servers or the other needed servers.
+They don't loop like the gifs.

 - `bang`